KobeKnowles/Neuromodulation-Gated-Transformer/README.md

 # Neuromodulation Gated Transformer

 This repository contains all of the code used to conduct the experiments for our ICLR 2023 Tiny Paper submission for the paper titled "Neuromodulation Gated Transformer".
-This repository does not include the implementation of the model/architecture, which is instead stored in another anonymous GitHub repository (https://anonymous.4open.science/r/XXXXX-transformers-XXXXXX/; make sure to open this link in a new tab or window for viewing, otherwise the files don't show).
+This repository does not include the implementation of the model/architecture, which is instead stored in another GitHub repository (https://github.com/KobeKnowles/transformers-NGT).
-We note that a limitation of the anonymous GitHub repository is that the code can't be downloaded or cloned.

 ## Data Loaders